 Pizzica

-Pizzica uses a moist, high-gluten dough, which, after a long fermentation, rises into a chewy, focaccia-like texture interspersed with air pockets and boasting a crispy crust and a charred underbelly.
+Pizzica uses a moist, high-gluten dough, which, after a long fermentation, rises into a chewy, focaccia-like texture interspersed with air pockets and boasting a crispy crust.
 The ever-changing toppings might include tomato sauce, mortadella, arugula, sausage, mushrooms, and truffles.
-They go for about €2 apiece, and two or three slices are perfectly enough.
-There’s a wooden bench outside and a few tables upstairs where Hungarian artworks adorn the walls, but most people usually just take their pizzas to go in Roman fashion.
+They go for about €2 apiece, and two or three slices are all you need.
+There’s a wooden bench outside, a few tables upstairs where local artworks adorn the walls, but most people take theirs to go in Roman fashion.